≡ Menu

 Guaranteed issue life insurance policy defined:

 A guaranteed issue life insurance policy is a type of life insurance that is available to anyone, regardless of their health status or medical history.
-These policies do not require a medical exam or any information about the policyholder’s health, and are typically available to people who may not qualify for traditional life insurance due to pre-existing medical conditions or other factors.
+These policies do not require a medical exam or information about the policyholder’s health.
+They are typically available to people who may not qualify for traditional life insurance due to pre-existing medical conditions or other factors.

-Guaranteed issue life insurance policies generally have lower death benefits and higher premiums compared to traditional life insurance policies.
-The death benefit may be limited to a certain amount, such as $25,000 or $50,000, and may not be available for the first two or three years of the policy.
+Guaranteed-issue life insurance policies generally have lower death benefits and premiums than traditional life insurance policies.
+The death benefit may be limited to a certain amount, such as $25,000 or $50,000, and may not be available for the policy’s first two or three years.

 “Which is a good thing!”

-The only problem is that both of these “types” of products will have their own unique pros and cons associated with them.
-This is why it’s important that if you are considering purchasing either an accidental death policy or a guaranteed issue life insurance policy that you work with an agent who is open and honest about how these “types” of products work.
+The only problem is that both of these “types” of products will have their unique pros and cons.
+This is why it’s important that if you are considering purchasing either an accidental death policy or a guaranteed issue life insurance policy, you work with an open and honest agent about how these “types” of products work.

 This brings us to the last topic that we wanted to take a moment and discuss, which is…

-What can I do to improve my chances at qualifying for the “best” rate possible?
+How can I improve my chances of qualifying for the “best” rate possible?

-This means that you should be sure that the insurance agent that you choose to work with not only has plenty of experience helping folks with previous DUI’s get insured, they also have access to dozens of different insurance companies so that they don’t have to rely on just one or two options.
+The first thing you can do to ensure you get the “best” possible rate is to take your time and “shop” your options.
+This means that you should be sure that the insurance agent you choose to work with has plenty of experience helping folks with previous DUIs get insured and has access to dozens of different insurance companies, so they don’t have to rely on just one or two options.

 After all…

-It’s so important to work with a true life insurance professional, that will not only have the skills and expertise to help guide you towards the right company but also has the “access” to those companies as well!
-So, if you’re ready to see how we can help, just give us a call!
+This is why it’s so important to work with a true life insurance professional who will not only have the skills and expertise to help guide you toward the right company but also have “access” to those companies as well!
+So, if you’re ready to see how we can help, call us!

 0 comments… add one